Booligoosh/codetheweb.blog/_posts/2017-10-06-html-syntax.md

 ## Conclusion
 Let's consolidate what we know about HTML tags and elements into this diagram:
 ![A diagram of the sections of and HTML element][tag-structure-2] Phew.
 That might have been a bit confusing, but eventually you'll get the hang of it.
 If there's anything you don't get you can go back over this article or [ask me in the comments][comments].
 If you liked the article, don't forget to [share with your friends][share] and [subscribe to the newsletter][newsletter].
-Have fun and I'll see you next time, where I'll be talking about [the general structure of HTML websites][newsletter].
+Have fun and I'll see you next time, where I'll be talking about [the general structure of HTML websites][html-document-structure].

 [learn-web-development]: /2017/10/04/how-to-learn-web-development/
 [tag-structure-1]: /assets/img/posts/html-syntax/tag-structure-1.png
 [tag-structure-2]: /assets/img/posts/html-syntax/tag-structure-2.png
+[types-of-html-tags]: /2017/10/09/basic-types-of-html-tags/
+[html-document-structure]: /2017/10/07/structure-of-an-html-document/
 [share]: {{site.share}}
 [comments]: {{site.comments}}
 [newsletter]: {{site.newsletter}}